-The best pop-punk songs combine breakneck tempos, palm-muted guitars and choruses so big you can hear an entire crowd shouting them back, with Green Day’s “Basket Case” and blink-182’s “All The Small Things” standing as the genre’s defining anthems.
+The best pop-punk songs combine breakneck tempos, palm-muted guitars, and choruses big enough for an entire crowd to shout back.
+Green Day’s “Basket Case” and blink-182’s “All The Small Things” are the genre’s two defining anthems, the tracks every list like this one starts with.

 Pop-punk lives and dies on the hook.
 A genre this fast and simple needs songs that lodge in your memory after one listen, and the greats deliver melodies you will be humming for decades.
-Below we walk through the tracks that built pop-punk, why they matter, and what makes a true singalong classic.
+These are the tracks that built pop-punk, why they matter, and what makes a true singalong classic.
 For the wider story of the scene, start with our ultimate guide to pop-punk bands.

 Green Day’s “Basket Case” arrived in 1994 and remains the genre’s blueprint: an anxious, witty verse exploding into one of the most recognizable choruses in rock.
 Its parent album, Dookie, is certified Diamond by the RIAA for more than 10 million U.S. copies, the kind of number that put pop-punk on mainstream radio for good.
 The Offspring’s “Self Esteem” and “Come Out and Play” did similar work the same year on Smash, the best-selling album ever released by an independent label.

-- “Basket Case” – Green Day: The anxiety anthem that defined a generation.
+- “Basket Case” by Green Day is the anxiety anthem that defined a generation.

-- “Dammit” – blink-182: Proof that “well, I guess this is growing up” could be a thesis statement.
+- “Dammit” by blink-182 turned “well, I guess this is growing up” into a genuine thesis statement.

 The 2000s scene produced an avalanche of perfect singles.
 Fall Out Boy’s “Sugar, We’re Goin Down” turned wordy, clever lyrics into a 2005 chart smash that peaked at No. 8 on the Hot 100.
-Paramore’s “Misery Business” became the defiant rallying cry of a new wave of fans, and Jimmy Eat World’s “The Middle” delivered the most reassuring chorus in the genre.
-Yellowcard’s “Ocean Avenue” added a violin and a nostalgic ache that still resonates in 2026.
+Paramore’s “Misery Business” turned into the song a whole wave of fans shouted along to, and Jimmy Eat World’s “The Middle” delivered the most reassuring chorus in the genre.
+Yellowcard’s “Ocean Avenue” added a violin and a nostalgic ache that still resonates in 2026, long after some of these acts called it quits, several of which we catch up with in our where-are-they-now roundup.

 Many of these singles defined the festival circuit too, which we cover in our history of Warped Tour.
 The bands behind them often blurred into emo and post-hardcore, a crossover explored in our look at the best emo and pop-punk albums.